chopadevaibhav03/Symbiosis_Repo/README.md

-This is a Java Full Stack COurse Practise folder.
+This is a Java Full Stack Course Practise folder.